CodeEzpro/rugplay_enhanced/README.md

 - Japanese
 - Kana Japanese

 The extension is a mix of things related to comments.
-It was made while usernames were not truncated.
+It was made while usernames were not truncated (and webpage were infinitly long).

 It:
 - Truncates usernames that have more than 15 chars
 - Blocks usernames and words in a community-based blacklist
-- Has Easter egg
+- Can set a gradient as background (like the paid thing on discord)
+- Add some colors in `/home`

 As said, ~~I~~ *(Cloudflare)* hosts a database which is just a big list of banned users and words.